PETA satirical browser games: History

 PETA took on the Pokémon series with Pokémon Black and Blue, a parody of Pokémon Black and White 2 that focuses on animal fighting and experimentation.
 In role-playing-style battles, the player controls a Pikachu who escapes Ash Ketchum’s abusive circus.
 Pikachu first fights a drunk Cheren, who brutally abuses his Tepig in a dog fighting-esque manner, and then moves on to other Trainers and characters in order to rescue their Pokémon from their ownership (a Snivy being experimented on by Professor Juniper, an Oshawott skinned alive by Ghetsis, and finally Ash himself).
 Pikachu recruits these Pokémon to its cause, as well as the sympathetic Nurse Joy.
-A sequel, Pokémon Red, White, and Blue, A parody of Pokémon X and Y, Is followed in 2013.
-The game suggests that Nintendo's continual releases of X and Y reduces humans' empathy for animals.
-Also a role-playing game, it stars Pikachu and Miltank, who battle McDonald's characters like the Hamburglar in a crusade against the rare but ongoing practice of meat production in the Unova region instead of Kalos.
+A sequel, Pokémon Red, White, and Blue, A parody of Pokémon X and Y, followed in 2013.
+Also a role-playing game, it stars Pikachu and Miltank, who battle McDonald's characters like the Hamburglar in a crusade against the rare but ongoing practice of meat production in the Unova region.
 Pikachu must rescue a Jigglypuff from being treated like furniture, a Miltank from the dairy industry and the slaughterhouse, and Grimace from being tortured.
 At the beginning of the game, Pikachu is nearly eaten by an obese gamer but lives.

 Also in 2013, PETA released Cage Fight: Knock Out Animal Abuse, a beat 'em up game in the style of River City Ransom.
 The player controls vegetarian mixed martial arts fighters Jake Shields, Aaron Simpson, and Georgi Karakhanyan and attacks animal testing practitioners to rescue confined animals.
 There is a warning before the game begins that it is illegal to punch scientists in real life.

 PETA has parodied Fast Food Nation in a game called “You Want Lies With That?”.
 The player controls an evil chef who must create hamburgers while avoiding the pigs and cows who are chasing him.
 Successful completion of each level reveals the links between meat consumption and heart attacks or E. coli.